-Automatically Start the License Server when System Starts
+Automatically Starting the License Server at System Startup

-In order for Imgrd to start up automatically at system start-up time, you first must configure it as a service.
+In order for 1mgrd to start up automatically at system start-up time, you first must configure it as a service.
 Follow the procedure in Configuring the License Server Manager as a Windows Service before proceeding, and then continue with the steps below.